52.5 F

 Military women gather at Allegiance Gym for a fellowship and a private Self Defense Course, Warren, MI

-What Goes on During a WVS Chapter Meeting
+What Goes on During a WVS Small Group Meeting

 Every month, Woman Veteran Strong presents new, forward-thinking content to the members.
-This content is designed to serve military women so that they grow both personally and professionally.
+This content is designed to serve military women so that they recognize and utilize their power to succeed in life beyond the military environment.

 The meeting agenda includes time for fellowship, self-advocacy, a review of the group guidelines, the presentation of content (which may include private journal time and group discussions), and announcements for upcoming events.

-Members and guests can attend both in-person and virtually, with seven locations to choose from.
+Members and guests can attend both in-person and virtually, with eight Michigan locations to choose from.

 What Military Women Want to Learn About